storefront-x/storefront-x/docs/guide/cookbook.md

 # Cookbook

-## How to create new module
+## How to create a new module

 Modules in Storefront X are NPM packages.
 So they require `package.json` a need to be importable by their identifier.
 For local development, easiest way is to leverage monorepo functionalities.
-In root 'package.json', the `workspaces` fields specifies which directories are scanned for NPM packages.
+In root 'package.json' file, the `workspaces` fields specifies which directories are scanned for NPM packages.
 By default, it is a `modules` directory.

-First, create new directory for the module in the modules directory and add `package.json`.
+First, create a new directory for the module in the `modules` directory and add `package.json`.

 > `modules/my-module/package.json`